 The programs offered at trade schools are often shorter and tailored to teach students practical skills with the goal of direct employment.
 Many employers will even pay for students to continue their trade school education once they join the company.
-A student who enrolls in trade school will typically finish their education more quickly, allowing them to join the workforce and begin building a career earlier.
+A student who enrolls in trade school will typically finish their formal education sooner, allowing them to join the workforce, gain valuable experience, and begin building a career.